tuliohs/tuliohs/README.md

 ### Hi, I'm Túlio 👋
 - 🇧🇷 I'm from Brazil
--  I like to be mainly committed to developing new solutions with new technologies.
+-  I like to be mainly committed to developing new solutions and new technologies.
 -  I like a team that delivers documented and standardized projects with colleagues who have the fastest work pace.

 # 💪 Skills: